nemostatus/nemostatus.github.io/_posts/2020-06-14-rails_dryer.markdown

 ```

   Now if I wanted to change the code I wouldn't have to change anything else but what's inside of the shared/nav file.
 Only having to make a change once.
 All  other files containing <%=render "shared/nav"%> would now have the edited code.
-Very cool.

-	   Another way to make your application more DRY is by using methods in your controller.
+Very cool.Another way to make your application more DRY is by using methods in your controller.
 For instance in my reviews controller I have a few instances where I use these lines of code so i decided to put them in methods in my controller.

-		 ` def find_vehicle
+ `def find_vehicle
   @vehicle= Vehicle.find(params[:vehicle_id])
-  end

-  def find_review
-    @review = Review.find(params[:id])
   end`

 Now everytime I want to use them I just put this line on the top of the controller ensuring that the methods will be called before the other code in the method

 `before_action :find_vehicle, only: [:edit, :update]
   before_action :find_review, only: [:edit, :update]`

 Overall this project had been intense but I learned alot and hopefully this helps anyone out there who may need a starting point on keeping code DRY and why it's important.
 I just want to REPEAT that I am in no way an expert but I do see the importance of keeping code ADAP.